 I encourage anyone interested in working with us to get in touch with me, including those with no previous experience and especially those who identify with groups that are historically underrepresented in STEM fields.

-For those interested in other postdoctoral work, I will gladly help develop project proposals for external and internal funding opportunities.
+Postdocs: There are currently no funded postdoc positions available in the lab.
+However, for those interested in postdoctoral work, I will gladly help develop project proposals for external and internal funding opportunities.

 Graduate students: If the work outlined in the Research Streams section is in line with your interests, please feel free to get in touch.
 Secure scholarship funding is not necessary, but a track record that is likely to be competitive for future scholarship funding is helpful.
 In your initial email, please include your CV, an unofficial transcript (relevé de notes), and an explanation of the type of work you’re interested in.